Parañaque: Sports

-Parañaque is also the home of Olivarez Coliseum located inside the Olivarez College in Sucat, Parañaque where they hosted the Parañaque City Patriots of the MPBL.
+Parañaque's only professional sports team are the Parañaque Patriots of the Maharlika Pilipinas Basketball League (MPBL).
+The Patriots are one of the ten founding members of the MPBL, beginning play in the 2018 season.
+The Patriots play their home games at Olivarez College Gymnasium at the campus of Olivarez College.

 Transportation

 Railway

-Parañaque is served by the LRT-1 (via Baclaran station which is located in Pasay) and the PNR (via Bicutan station).
-The LRT-1 is to be extended to Bacoor.
-The actual construction officially started on May 7, 2019, because the right-of-way was cleared from obstructions.
-The actual construction will start from Baclaran to Sucat.
-The groundbreaking of LRT Line 1 South Extension Project was held on May 4, 2017.
-Once it becomes operational, Parañaque will be served by the LRT-1 (via Redemptorist, Manila International Airport, Asia World, Ninoy Aquino, and Dr. Santos).
-The extension is slated for partial operations by late 2024 or early 2025 and full operations by second quarter of 2027.
+Parañaque is served by the LRT-1 and the PNR (via Bicutan station).

+Parañaque is served by the LRT-1 via Redemptorist-Aseana, MIA Road, PITX, Ninoy Aquino Avenue, and Dr. Santos stations since LRT-1 South Extension (Cavite Extension) began its operation on November 16, 2024.
+The line is to be extended to Bacoor.
+The older Baclaran station also serves the city, although it is located in Pasay, near its city boundary with Parañaque.

+On the other hand, the PNR's South Main Line operations are suspended since 2024 due to the construction of the elevated North–South Commuter Railway with a station at Bicutan.
+The station is also tentatively planned as part of the Metro Manila Subway.

 Airport

 Parañaque is the location of Terminal 1 of Ninoy Aquino International Airport as the airport complex sits on the Pasay-Parañaque border.
-It is located along Ninoy Aquino Avenue and many major international airlines operate flights from the terminal.
+The terminal is accessible via Ninoy Aquino Avenue and is where many major international airlines operate.

 Land

 Road network

 Parañaque is served by a network of expressways and arterial roads.

 Expressways, like Skyway, South Luzon Expressway (Skyway At-Grade), and Manila-Cavite Expressway (CAVITEX), connect the city with the rest of Metro Manila and Calabarzon.
 The at-grade portion of Skyway in Parañaque has two service roads, namely the West Service Road and East Service Road, which both serves the communities and businesses lying near the expressway.
 The NAIA Expressway is an elevated airport expressway that connects Ninoy Aquino International Airport, CAVITEX, Skyway and Entertainment City.
-The section of C-5 Southlink Expressway from Santo Niño to CAVITEX is under construction and will directly connect Circumferential Road 5 (C-5) with CAVITEX.
+The section of CAVITEX–C-5 Link from Santo Niño to CAVITEX is under construction and will directly connect Circumferential Road 5 (C-5) with CAVITEX.

 Dr. Santos Avenue (formerly Sucat Road), Roxas Boulevard, Doña Soledad Avenue and Quirino Avenue function as the city's principal arterial roads.
 Carlos P. Garcia Avenue (C-5 South Extension), which has been involved in land ownership controversies involving then-Senator Manny Villar, serves as secondary arterial roads.

 BF Homes Parañaque is served also by a network of arterial roads, serving residential and commercial areas within it.

 Public utility vehicles

-Similar to other cities in Metro Manila, public utility vehicles (PUV) such as buses, jeepneys and UV Express ply throughout Parañaque to serve commuters.
-The Paranaque Integrated Terminal Exchange (PITx) serves as an intermodal transport hub for PUVs.
-PITx is also planned to connect with the future Asia World LRT-1 station.
+Similar to other cities in Metro Manila, public utility vehicles (PUV) such as buses, jeepneys, tricycles, and UV Express ply throughout Parañaque to serve commuters.
+The Parañaque Integrated Terminal Exchange (PITX) serves as an intermodal transport hub for PUVs.
+PITX is also interconnected to its namesake LRT station.